Harridan (song): Reception

 Writing for Music Talkers, Nicholas Gaudet praised the track.
 Stating that every second of the track is filled with bliss and talent, also stating that the instrumentation is very tight without sounding constricted, also stating that the music is wide enough to give space despite all of the many complex rhythms and patterns.
 They described bassist, guitarist, and front man Steven Wilson's vocals as being full of harmony and grace, highlighting his vocals in the first chorus.
 Overall they called the track a three-part story that works masterfully as the first music by the band in over a decade.

 Live version

 In promotion of Porcupine Tree's live album Closure/Continuation.Live, the band released a live version of the track along with a video on 6 November 2023".
 The track was recorded during the Closure/Continuation tour, which Steven Wilson stated would likely be the final tour by the band.

 The live version of the track was recorded and filmed at the 17,000-capacity Ziggo Dome in Amsterdam, Netherlands on 7 November 2022.
-The track was released alongside a music video, the video features the band's performance of the track during the show.
+The track was released alongside a music video, which features the band's performance of the track during the show.
 The full live album was released on 8 December 2023.